 FA negative first: the Tower iSUP package does not include the convenient carry bag that ISLE provides, which is a significant selling point for some consumers.consumers.consumers.
-It does, however, have a manual pump and an adjustable aluminum paddle, just like ISLE.
+However, it has a manual pump and an adjustable aluminum paddle, just like ISLE.

 Adventurer - Tower Inflatable SUP

-This board also lacks a bungee system for strapping other items on the deck as ISLE does, another big difference.
-Again, this is not a trivial selling point, especially since there is no satisfactory way to mount one yourself after the fact as well.
+This board also lacks a bungee system for strapping other items on the deck, as ISLE does, which is another big difference.
+Again, this is not a trivial selling point, especially since there is no satisfactory way to mount one yourself after the fact.

-This board can support up to 350-400 pounds of weight, almost twice as much as the ISLE board.
-Several ISLE board users stated that the board could carry over 200 pounds, so presumably, the Tower Adventurer board can handle such a load without compromising its performance and maneuverability.
+This board can support 350-400 pounds, almost twice as much as the ISLE board.
+Several ISLE board users stated that the board could carry over 200 pounds, so the Tower Adventurer board could handle such a load without compromising its performance and maneuverability.

 Apart from this, the tower iSUP board has many of the same features as the ISLE board:

 Since the Tower Adventurer iSUP and the ISLE Airtech iSUP have similar price tags, the difference between the two could be pretty substantial.
 The lack of a bungee system on the deck and a carrying case included with the ISLE iSUP might tip the balance to ISLE in this case.